-- Hills is a sponsor of high-profile events including the Hills Wiltshire Professionals' and Junior Golf Championships; Marlborough Jazz Festival (18) (since its inception in 1986) whilst also sponsoring a wide variety of Wiltshire-based sports teams (22). - 2 Landfill sites are restored in accordance with strict Environment Agency rules and landfill gas is harnessed to create energy for the National Grid. - 3 Recycling and waste management services help customers achieve zero waste to landfill targets. - 4 Recyclable waste including paper, glass, metal, cardboard and plastic are delivered to the Materials Recycling Facilities (MRFs) and sent on to be made into new products, saving precious resources. - 6 Hills UK is a commercial property landlord with a range of office and industrial units.
+- Hills is a sponsor of high-profile events including the Hills Wiltshire Professionals' and Junior Golf Championships and community events (18) whilst also sponsoring a wide variety of Wiltshire-based sports teams (22). - 2 Landfill sites are restored in accordance with strict Environment Agency rules and landfill gas is harnessed to create energy for the National Grid. - 3 Recycling and waste management services help customers achieve zero waste to landfill targets. - 4 Recyclable waste including paper, glass, metal, cardboard and plastic are delivered to the Materials Recycling Facilities (MRFs) and sent on to be made into new products, saving precious resources. - 6 Hills UK is a commercial property landlord with a range of office and industrial units.

-- 6 The Northacre Resource Recovery Centre uses mechanical and biological treatment to transform waste into solid recovered fuel which is used in advanced thermal treatment plants 7 to generate power and heat. - 8 Six quarries across central southern England supply sand, gravel and stone, including the popular Cotswold Path Gravel 3, to customers in a wide variety of industries 3. - Significant financial support and close working relationships with archaeological authorities help to ensure that amazing artefacts and fossils from quarry sites are preserved for future generations. - 10 The power of the sun is being harnessed to provide energy for offices and operational sites. - A network of five concrete plants produces QSRMC certified ready-mixed concrete and screed.
+- 6 The Northacre Resource Recovery Centre uses mechanical and biological treatment to transform waste into solid recovered fuel which is used in advanced thermal treatment plants 7 to generate power and heat. - 8 A number of quarries and a rail depot across central southern England supply sand, gravel and stone, including the popular Cotswold Path Gravel 23, to customers in a wide variety of industries 23. - 9 Significant financial support and close working relationships with archaeological authorities help to ensure that amazing artefacts and fossils from quarry sites are preserved for future generations. - The power of the sun is being harnessed to provide energy for offices and operational sites. - A network of concrete plants produces QSRMC certified ready-mixed concrete and screed.
 Mini-mix trucks (2) can deliver smaller volumes to sites with access or weight restrictions.

-- The efficient operation of Household Recycling Centres under contract for Wiltshire Council has seen over 1,500,000 tonnes of waste recycled and diverted from landfill. - Educational visits are conducted at many operational sites to teach the next generation how to reuse, reduce and recycle waste and how quarries can be sensitively operated and then restored to create havens for wildlife. - Hills Warrior Compost is made from collected domestic garden waste and is certified to the BSI PAS 100 standard.
-It can be purchased at any of Wiltshire's Household Recycling Centres. - Millions of pounds have been made available through Landfill Communities Fund grants (administered by Community First) to create playgrounds, community halls 2 and other local facilities across Wiltshire. - Working in partnership with Wiltshire Council to collect kerbside recycling, process garden waste and transform domestic waste to create energy.
+- The efficient operation of Household Recycling Centres under contract for Wiltshire Council has seen millions of tonnes of waste recycled and diverted from landfill. - Educational visits are conducted at many operational sites to teach the next generation how to reuse, reduce and recycle waste and how quarries can be sensitively operated and then restored to create havens for wildlife. - Hills Compost is made from collected domestic garden waste and is certified to the PAS 100 standard.
+It can be purchased at any of Wiltshire's Household Recycling Centres. - Millions of pounds have been made available through Landfill Communities Fund grants (administered by Community First) to create playgrounds, community halls 2 and other local facilities across Wiltshire. - Working in partnership with Wiltshire Council to collect kerbside recycling, process garden waste and divert domestic waste from landfill to generate energy.

-- (2) Hills Homes has won many awards for building stylish high quality homes and affordable houses (1) which offer economical, sustainable and efficient modern living. - Hills supports the Mineral Products Association's national Cycle Safe campaign and other road safety initiatives.
+- (2) Hills Homes has won many awards for building attractive, high quality homes and affordable houses (6) which offer economical, sustainable and efficient modern living. - Hills supports the Mineral Products Association's national Cycle Safe campaign and other road safety initiatives.
 Hills continues to invest in the latest safety technology across all its fleet. - Restoration work to transform old gravel and sand pits into both havens for wildlife and exceptional leisure amenities has won many awards.
-The Cotswold Water Park is an impressive result of collaborative work over many years. - A unique partnership with Wiltshire Wildlife Trust has seen Hills provide millions of pounds in Landfill Communities Fund grants to preserve sites of environmental importance and allow the public to access and enjoy Wiltshire's countryside.
+The Cotswold Water Park is an impressive result of collaborative work over many years. - A unique partnership with Wiltshire Wildlife Trust has seen Hills provide millions of pounds in Landfill Communities Fund grants to preserve sites of environmental importance and allow the public to access and enjoy Wiltshire's countryside. - 29 Many thousands of trees, hedgerows and other flora are planted as part of our land restoration work, all of which help to increase biodiversity and provide attractive habitat and food sources for local wildlife.